vicXvac/vicXvac/README.md

 - 👋 Hi, I’m @vicXvac
-- CEO of VICAFRICODE, programmer and designer on web and mobile
+- CEO at VICAFRICODE, programmer and designer on web and mobile

 <!---
 vicXvac/vicXvac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.